Magic Hacks: How to Do Disney on a Budget in 2024

 Book a vacation rental instead of the resort.

 While staying within the confines of the Walt Disney World Resort can be convenient, it’s certainly not necessary.
-Especially if you plan on bringing young kids who may not necessarily remember their stay in the resort, you may consider booking a nearby Airbnb or Vrbo rental.
+Especially if you plan on bringing young kids who may not necessarily remember their stay in the resort, you may consider booking a nearby Airbnb or other vacation rental.

 Consider parking fees.

 Both Ashley and our frugal friends Todd and Erica mentioned factoring in the cost of parking as you plan your trip.
-There's no longer overnight self-parking fees for hotel guests, but if you want to use valet parking, there is a charge.
+There's no longer overnight self-parking fees for guests at most Disney Resort hotels, but if you want to use valet parking, there is a charge.

 Those who choose to stay somewhere other than a resort still have to pay for parking at the theme parks.
-In October 2023, Disney increased the cost of parking with the cheapest available being $30 per day, depending on the day and time of year.
+As of June 2024, the cheapest available parking was $30 per day, depending on the day and time of year.

 But, as Ashley said, “If you plan on splitting the cost amongst your party, this may end up being just as — if not more — cost efficient than staying in Disney housing.”